Soleone/captchatrader/README.md

 captchatrader
 =============

 Ruby bindings for the captchatrader.com API.
-Submit captcha images and retrieve the text in a string.
+Submit captcha images and retrieve the text as a string.

 Features